dwhenson/dwhenson/README.md

 ***I love building fast, easy-to-use and accessible websites.***

 I’m a frontend developer with a strong focus on accessible HTML, modern CSS and vanilla JavaScript.
 I also have experience with static site generators.
 At the moment I am increasing my knowledge of website performance and and how browsers work, while dipping my toes into UX and UI design.

-I have plenty of experience working with remote teams.
-I aim to transition into a frontend developer role over the next year or so.
-I’m looking for my next opportunity as a frontend web developer starting in 2022.
-Please do get in touch; I'd love to hear about what you are working on and if I could help.

 ## 🪴 I’m currently learning: